yhs666/mc-docs.zh-cn/articles/virtual-machines/scripts/virtual-machines-windows-powershell-sample-copy-managed-disks-vhd.md

 $destinationVHDFileName = "yourvhdfilename"

 # Set the context to the subscription Id where managed disk is created
-Select-AzureRmSubscription -SubscriptionId $SubscriptionId
+Select-AzSubscription -SubscriptionId $SubscriptionId

 #Generate the SAS for the managed disk
-$sas = Grant-AzureRmDiskAccess -ResourceGroupName $ResourceGroupName -DiskName $diskName -DurationInSecond $sasExpiryDuration -Access Read
+$sas = Grant-AzDiskAccess -ResourceGroupName $ResourceGroupName -DiskName $diskName -DurationInSecond $sasExpiryDuration -Access Read

 #Create the context of the storage account where the underlying VHD of the managed disk will be copied
 $destinationContext = New-AzureStorageContext -Environment AzureChinaCloud -StorageAccountName $storageAccountName -StorageAccountKey $storageAccountKey